katjam/get-functional-codebar-2022/notes.md

 Slide 11 - Know your code Actions
 ---
  - Actions: It matters when these happen and how many times - side effects / impure functions.
 Spend a lot of time on them, move all calculations out.
+ - One easy way to spot for sure is no return, but having a return doesn't mean there are no side-effects
+ - Think about whether it matters when or how many times run
+ - Does it rely on information from the outside?
+ - e.g. email

 ## Higher order, First class
 - First class functions can be assigned to variables, passed as arguments or returned from functions
-- Higher order functions that take those functions as arguments or return functions as arguments
+- Higher order functions that take those functions as arguments or return functions
 - These can be actions or calculations
-- Need to know how to use them and how to create them
-- Makes currying possible.
- Lambda Calculus heart function composition
 - anonymous - they do not need to be named or assigned to a variable
-  - unary - only accept one parameter so if you need more than one, curry (n-ary)
+- Need to know how to use them and how to create them (Tick)
+- One of the powers of this is partially applied functions which makes currying possible.
+Built into functional languages.
+- Here's example in js and elm
+ - Because elm is designed as functional, there is always a return, so don't need the keyword return nor the scoping curly braces

 ## Working with immutable
- Working with immutable data is something we have to enforce.
+ - Working with immutable data is something we have to enforce.
 Computer memory is designed to be mutable.
-The main skill is learning patterns of how to design for easy, reliable copying. e.g. Richard record copy.
-For example updating nested data decide which parts to copy.
+The main skill is learning patterns of how to design for easy, reliable copying.
+ - For example updating nested data decide which parts to copy.
 Transformation pipelines.

 ## Data modelling
 - API data for the outside to consume
 - internal data structures to make your program efficient, easy to reason about and enforce impossible states impossible
+- Example people are only allowed 1 dog but other animals as many as they want

 ## Architectural patterns
 - redux state machine / The Elm Architecture